projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Service VM Hardening
 --------------------

-In the ACRN project, the reference Service VM is based on Clear Linux OS.
+In the ACRN project, the reference Service VM is based on the Clear Linux OS.
 Customers may choose to use different open source OSes or their own proprietary OS systems.
 To minimize the attack surfaces and achieve the goal of "defense in depth", there are many common guidelines to ensure the